Though markets still have excess liquidity rates rose as banks which do not have exposure limits were unable to borrow from cash plush players.

 The money was given slightly under the 8.50 percent reverse repo window rate, which sets the ceiling in a policy corridor, where excess money is drained through a 7.00 percent window facility.

-Last month the Central Bank also started a repo auction to drain excess money at 7.08 percent.
+Last month the Central Bank also started a repo auction to drain excess money at 7.

 Sri Lanka's overnight rates, which had ranged around the repo rates with excess liquidity amid external inflows, started to move towards the upper band with an expansion in domestic credit which was putting pressure on the balance of payments.